-- issued by the departments and the Federal Chancellery; a - h issued by authorities of final instance of autonomous institutions and of businesses of the Confederation: - issued by cantonal authorities of final instance. c.
+- b issued by authorities of final instance of autonomous institutions and of businesses of the Confederation; - issued by cantonal authorities of final instance. c.

 c.
-Subsidiarity

-An appeal to the Federal Council is inadmissible against rulings that may be contested by appeal to another federal authority or by objection
+Subsidiarity An appeal to the Federal Council is inadmissible against rulings that may be contested by appeal to another federal authority or by objection.

-2. Appeal briefing proce-dure125
+2. Appeal briefing procedure127